AirVantage/airvantage.github.io/_posts/tutorials/2013-11-12-mqtt-protocol.markdown

  </capabilities>
 </app:application>
 ~~~
-__Note :__ The model refer to REST communication instead of MQTT, it's because the MQTT AirVantage MQTT communication stack use the REST one.
+__Note :__ The model refer to REST communication instead of MQTT.
+It's because the _AirVantage MQTT_ communication stack use the _REST_ one.
 This will be changed in a future update of AirVantage.

 The used encoding is currently "REST" has the format of data is the same for the REST API and the MQTT protocol.